Salon Business Plan Template: How-To Guide + Example

 Products and Services

-All manner of special treatments will be available—including perms, extensions, coloring, and styling for special occasions (weddings, proms, etc.)
+All manner of special treatments will be available including perms, extensions, coloring, and styling for special occasions (weddings, proms, etc.)

 Customer Focus

-[Company Name] will primarily serve the residents within a 5-mile radius of our location.
+[Salon Name] will primarily serve the residents within a 5-mile radius of our location.
 The demographics of these customers are as follows:

 • 27,827 residents